Election officials urge voters to drop off mail-in ballots

 “Voting twice is a felony – you will get caught,” Ihrke said.
 “Don’t even try it.”

 Auditor offices will be open from 10 a.m. to 3 p.m. on Saturday for in-person voting and absentee ballot drop off.
-All absentee ballots must be dropped off in-person by 3 p.m. on Election Day at your local auditor's office and polling places will not accept absentee ballots.
+All absentee ballots must be dropped off in-person by 3 p.m. on Election Day at your local auditor's office.
+Polling places will not accept absentee ballots.